tetianakanafotska/todos-frontend/README.md

 Todos is a modern task management application tailored for solo users who seek a clean, intuitive interface without unnecessary clutter.
 The app offers essential features such as drag-and-drop task organization, priority tagging, and secure user authentication, all wrapped in a responsive and aesthetically pleasing design.

+This application is built as a full-stack MERN (MongoDB, Express, React, Node.js) stack app.

 ## Features

 - **Effortless Drag and Drop:** Easily organize tasks by dragging and dropping them into different categories (To Do, In Progress, Done).